khalid-hussain/shaheen/chap16.md

 city were opened and the Muslims came out and attacked.
 This was an unexpected attack for Ferdinand.
 Within no time Muslims had killed about four thousand Christians.
 In the meantime, Ferdinand's archers embedded themselves into the trenches while his foot soldiers and cavalry got time to get organized.
-Moosa came out and attacked from the western gate with a thousand cavaliers and played havoc in the formations of the enemy and captured the forward posts of the archers.
+Musa came out and attacked from the western gate with a thousand cavaliers and played havoc in the formations of the enemy and captured the forward posts of the archers.